St George's House,

 Admission of Children

-Following is an accurate reproduction of the Application & Admission Forms which the Parent or Guardian of the child had
+Following is a reproduction of the Application & Admission Form which the Parent or Guardian of the child had

 to complete.
-This particular form is that of Reginald James Taylor 559 (Sunderland), deceased.
+This particular form is that of Peter Grenville Taylor Child 560 (Sunderland).
+See also below for list of Rules.

 NORTHERN POLICE ORPHANAGE.